tc-amorevino/thomasaidancurran-com/readme.md

 ## Deployment

 Deployments are handled by GitHub actions, which are triggered by a branch merge to the `live` branch.
-The action builds the project and stored the `dist` folder to github pages.
+The action builds the project and stores the `dist` folder to github pages.
 Code pushes to`live` branch directly are disabled.
 Use pull requests to merge changes to these branches and trigger the deployment.